The-Royal/The_RoMac_rev2.1/Build Guide/RoMac_rev2.1_English.md

 | 3D Printed Diode Bender | Makes Bending Diode Leads Super Easy and More uniform |

-# The_Building of The_RoMac: A Visual/Contextual Imgur Album
+# The_Building of The_RoMac: Imgur Album Build Guide

 [Follow This Visual/Contextual Build Guide and Your RoMac Should Look and Function Spectacularly](https://imgur.com/a/l24vgvC)